A Mom's Brilliant Smartphone Letter to Her Daughter

 Dear __________, here’s a phone.
 And a few thoughts.

 You are my amazing child.
 I can’t even express in words how important, valuable, and significant you are to me.
 My love for you is limitless!
 And now I’m putting millions of people and places into your life, which makes me nervous.
-Not because I don’t trust you but because I don’t trust any of them.
+Not because I don’t trust you, but because I don’t trust any of them.
 Let’s take this journey together.
 Because I’d be a horrible parent if I didn’t ☺

-I own this phone.
+It’s a supercomputer.
+And it belongs to me.
 You deserve some privacy, but nothing is secret in the digital age, and so we will be involved.
 That means we’ll use monitoring software, I’m going to pick up the phone, ask you about it, and I may look around.
 This phone is an amazing privilege, not a right, and we have purchased it for you to use.

-School: It may go to school with you, but it stays off bell-to-bell and is put away in your bag or locker.
+Our thoughts about school: it may go to school with you, but it stays off bell-to-bell and is put away in your bag or locker.
 Talking face-to-face is a valuable life skill.
 It will serve you well now and in the future.

 Your body is precious and private.
 People might ask for photos.
 And you might feel like sending them (that’s your “feeling brain” wanting to be noticed).
 Don’t, don’t, don’t.
 Keep your body precious and private.
 Once sent, it is never erased.
 You are priceless. (note - this is where you might insert words about sextortion)

-Friends: Always try to talk to them in person.
+Good friends are essential.
+Always try to talk to them in person.
 But yes, you can exchange numbers with them.
 For friends without a device, keep them in the loop as much as possible.

 Social media: not yet.
 Let’s keep talking about it.
 And you know the reasons why: